tracykteal/candy-tracking/README.md

 There are also many considerations for data licensing.
 Here however, there was not much debate.
 As someone closely connected with the Dryad project, CC0 was the clear choice.

+## Data metadata

+### mnm-data
+This is data collected from the 'Fun Size' M and M packages.
+The color of each MandM is counted and entered into the relevant column.
+Typically one package is observed per day, but there are some days where there may be more than one observation.
+Each package observed has a unique identifier.